flutter/website/src/get-started/codelab.md

 <?code-excerpt path-base="codelabs/startup_namer/step3_stateful_widget"?>

-State<em>less</em> widgets are immutable, meaning that their properties can’t change&mdash;all values are final.1
+State<em>less</em> widgets are immutable, meaning that their properties can’t change&mdash;all values are final.

 State<em>ful</em> widgets maintain state that might change during the lifetime of the widget.
 Implementing a stateful